googleapis/google-cloud-java/java-redis/google-cloud-redis/README.md

 Testing
 -------

-This library has tools to help make tests for code using Cloud Redis.
+This library has tools to help make tests for code using Cloud Memorystore for Redis.

 See [TESTING] to read more about testing.